Q and A about the First Year in Engineering

-First of all, we checked to see if you indicated an interest in any particular field in engineering.
+First of all, we checked to see if you indicated an interest in a particular field in engineering.
 We get that information from the B.S.E.
-Program Sheet that you submit in June.
+Confirmation of Degree Candidacy that you submit in June.
 If so, we checked to see if there was an adviser available from that field.
 The availability of an adviser in your field would depend in turn on your residential college, since each adviser is a fellow of a residential college.
-We can't guarantee that everything will align perfectly.
-But that's not a problem, since the first-year program of study is common among all six departments, and most students change their minds or vacillate between two departments in any event.
-So if you're interested in CBE and have an MAE prof as an adviser, you would get the same good advice.
+We can’t guarantee that everything will align perfectly.
+But that’s not a problem, since the first-year program of study is common among all six departments, and most students change their minds or vacillate between two departments in any event.
+So if you’re interested in CBE and have an MAE prof as an adviser, you would get the same good advice.

-Who are these Interactors?
+Who are the Interactors?

 Interactors are B.S.E. juniors and seniors who volunteer to work with the faculty advisers to provide additional knowledge about the Princeton curriculum, course load, and other aspects of being an engineering student.
 During the course of the year, they’ll get in touch from time to time to find out how things are going, and often they’ll get their group of advisees together for pizza or dinner.
 This program has existed for decades and helps create a community of students and faculty in engineering.

 How can I contact my adviser after my initial advising appointment?

 Your adviser should give you his or her e-mail and phone information.
 If you lose it, then you can search on his or her name from the Princeton University homepage.
 Eventually, Dean B will send you an e-mail with the list of advisers and interactors and their contact info.

 What’s a typical B.S.E. first-year schedule?